pmcrockett/CheesePlease/README.md

 ### About

 Cheese, Please was created for FUZE Gamejam 26 (theme: HIDE).
 It is a 3D, physics-based game about throwing cheese, concealing mice, and dodging cats.
+Levels were created with [Celqi](https://github.com/pmcrockett/Celqi).

 Version 1.1 adds saved gameplay stats and motion controls for aiming.